Featured Product: Amazon Fire HD 8 | $90 | Amazon

 Best Budget Tablet: Amazon Fire 7

-Priced at just $50 with special offers appearing on the lock screen, the Amazon Fire 7 is a tablet for basically all budgets.
-For that meager price, you’re afforded the same Fire OS experience as pricier Amazon slates, albeit not nearly as zippy or crisp-looking.
+Currently available for a mere $50 if you’re cool with special offers appearing on the lock screen, the Amazon Fire 7 is by far the most affordable current tablet you’re likely to find.
+This lil’ device comes with the same Fire OS experience as Amazon’s other slates, even if it’s not as fast or crisp-looking.

 Best Sub-$100 Tablet: Amazon Fire HD 8